angular/angular/aio/content/guide/architecture-services.md

 It should do something specific and do it well.

 Angular distinguishes components from services to increase modularity and reusability.
-By separating a component's view-related operations from other kinds of processing, you can make your component classes lean and efficient.

-Ideally, a component's job is to enable the user experience and nothing more.
+Ideally, a component's job is to enable only the user experience.
 A component should present properties and methods for data binding to mediate between the view and the application logic.
 The view is what the template renders and the application logic is what includes the notion of a *model*.

-A component can delegate certain tasks to services, such as fetching data from the server, validating user input, or logging directly to the console.
+A component should use services for tasks that don't involve the view or application logic.
+Services are good for tasks such as fetching data from the server, validating user input, or logging directly to the console.
 By defining such processing tasks in an *injectable service class*, you make those tasks available to any component.
 You can also make your application more adaptable by injecting different providers of the same kind of service, as appropriate in different circumstances.

 Angular doesn't *enforce* these principles.